OfficeDev/office-js-docs-pr/docs/reference/objectmodel/requirement-set-1.2/office.context.mailbox.item.md

 ##### Compose mode

 The `to` property returns a `Recipients` object that provides methods to get or update the recipients on the **To** line of the message.
+The collection is limited to a maximum of 100 members.

 ```js
 Office.context.mailbox.item.to.setAsync( ['alice@contoso.com', 'bob@contoso.com'] );